 Ratios show the share of total financial instruments outstanding.
+As the Land Fund size has increased considerably, this is reported as a separate segment since 2019.
 Source: Altum's financial reports

 Altum expects a certain amount of loss on all its investments, depending on the programme structure and terms.
 The expected losses are estimated in advance and are covered by the credit risk cover, which is a percentage of a programme's funding.